Financial Wellness

 Education around interest rates, consolidation loans, debt counselling, and structured repayment programs can help those who are struggling with debt.

 Guidance can be provided through an employee assistance program (EAP), which protects privacy.
-EAP’s often form part of a strong health plan offering.
-For broader financial advice, employers may want to enlist the help of advisers by inviting them into the workplace, or offering subsidised sessions.
+EAPs often form part of a strong health plan offering.
+For broader financial advice, employers may want to enlist the help of advisers or certified coaches by inviting them into the workplace or offering subsidized educational sessions.

 Workplace Savings Plans